 She summarized her findings featuring 7 newsletters that had the highest open and click-through rate deriving a formula for each of them:

 - Learn something without pain

 - The super-valuable resource

 Although she talks about newsletters in general, not only the subject line but also the content that should make people click on the link, I used this info to come up with a step-by-step process of creating a headline.

-The idea is not to let your mind wonder around trying to accomplish this huge task of “come up with a headline” at once, but to break it up in smaller steps setting constraints for your creativity.
+The idea is not to let your mind wander around trying to accomplish this huge task of “come up with a headline” at once but to break it up into smaller steps setting constraints for your creativity.